-Folders or documents with titles such as Read me first, Start here, Introduction, Welcome, Course outline, or Syllabus, help the students to get a birds-eye view of the course.
-This document or folder should clearly introduce the basic course requirements.
-These basic course requirements can in turn introduce and lead the students to more detailed requirements as required by the subsequent Standards, either through links or course information in other documents or folders.
+A course overview welcomes students and provides access to important information that facilitates their success in the online course.
+Modules or documents with titles such as Read me first, Start here, Introduction, Welcome, or Course outline, help the students know where to begin.
+This module or document should clearly introduce the basic course requirements, which, in turn, introduce and lead the students to more detailed requirements as required by the subsequent Standards, either through attachments, links, or course information in other modules.

-The introductory information should include indications of which Blackboard Tools will be used (for example, Email, Messages, Assessments, Assignments, Chat), and for what purpose (weekly or monthly schedule, due dates, software to be used, course timeline, prerequisites, expectations, homework, reports, grading policy, instructor policies, instructor background, available university services).
-In case of a hybrid course, this overview should clearly indicate the course activities that are to be covered in class (f2f) or online or both.
+The overview should include key information to promote student success, including instructor background and contact information, the course schedule and due dates, instructor expectations and policies, assessments and grading policies, any software to be used, which Brightspace Tools will be used (e.g. Email, Instant Messages, Assignments, Discussions, Quizzes, and Groups) and their purposes, available university services, etc. In a hybrid course, this overview should clearly indicate the course activities that are to be covered in class (f2f) or online or both.
 Any course component that is planned to be introduced later in the course should also be clearly indicated at the beginning of the semester.